-If you’re looking for an apartment rental, you’ve probably wondered “How do I rent an apartment?”
+If you’re looking for an apartment for rent in Tempe, you’ve probably wondered “How do I rent an apartment?”
 This article will cover the basics: Filling out a rental application, paying a security deposit, negotiating a lease, and more.
 If you’ve ever rented an apartment but had problems, you’ll appreciate this overview of the entire process.
 In addition, we’ll explain how to get reimbursed by the landlord if you cause damage to the property.

 Filling out a rental application

 While filling out a rental application when thinking of pet-friendly apartments for rent, it’s important to know what information your landlord will need.
 Most landlords will want to see your recent pay stubs or bank statements and an offer letter of employment to verify your income.
 Regardless of the type of rental, you should bring your resume to the rental application so that your landlord can see where you currently work and how long you’ve been employed.
 If possible, include a reference from your current boss.